AgileVentures/IMMI-projekt/README.md

 ## Contributing:

-Please see our github wiki for articles aboud how to contribute to the project.
+Please see our github [wiki](https://github.com/AgileVentures/shf-project/wiki) for articles about contributing to the project.

 ## Problems?